IncredibleProgress/sweetheart.py/README.md

 ## Introduction

-Since *Ubuntu 20.04* can be installed as a usual softwares within *Windows 10*, it provides an incredible way for any organization to develop, administrate and deploy **powerfull responsive webapps** on its own local network **including AI** keeping high capabilities of integration with the already existing tools like databases, ms-excel, sap...
+Since *Ubuntu 20.04* can be installed as a usual softwares within *Windows 10*, it provides an incredible way for any organization to develop, administrate and deploy **powerfull responsive webapps including AI** on its own local network keeping high capabilities of integration with the already existing tools like databases, ms-excel, sap...

 The sweet(heart) script provides a simple and efficient approach to do it in a python/html/css centric way leading you to the best components and **best coding practices**.
-Due to the current place of the python language regarding to data handling, calculations and AI, this makes sweetheart a fast and ideal toolkit for evoluting towards the **Industry4.0** precepts .
+Due to the current top-rated place of the python language regarding to data handling, calculations and AI, this makes sweetheart a fast and ideal toolkit for evoluting towards **Industry4.0** precepts.

 Sweetheart is shared under the [CeCILL-C FREE SOFTWARE LICENSE AGREEMENT](https://github.com/IncredibleProgress/sweetheart.py/blob/master/LICENSE).